rust-lang/rust/README.md

 ## License

-Rust is primarily distributed under the terms of the MIT license, with portions covered by various BSD-like licenses.
+Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

-See LICENSE.txt for details.
+See LICENSE-APACHE and LICENSE-MIT for details.

 ## More help